fanrena/NSGP-RePRE/README.md

 Thanks for your attention to our paper.
 We are cleaning our code base for later release.
 Please give us a star and stay tuned.

+[Here](https://drive.google.com/file/d/183kJ-wYJPAs-2yQpj-kVL4b76CA2a1CT/view?usp=sharing) is a version of code for those in need.
+This version of our code has some unrelated experimental components removed, but it has not been tested.
+Feel free to open an issue if you encounter any problems.

 ## Citation

 If you find our [code](https://github.com/fanrena/NSGP-RePRE) or [paper](https://arxiv.org/abs/2502.05540) useful, please give us a citation.